gowravthota/youtube-ngrams/README.md

 # ngrams generated from youtube transcripts
-- ngrams focused on surrouding a particular word
+- ngrams focused on a particular word